MMA fighter has finger severed in match; doctors reattach it

 PHILADELPHIA (AP) — A mixed martial arts fighter had his finger severed during a match in Philadelphia, but doctors were eventually able to reattach it.

 Khetag Pliev was injured Thursday night during the second round of his fight, which was stopped when the referee noticed Pliev was missing his left ring finger.

+“In the second round, he (opponent Devin Goodale) caught my glove with one hand and held it,” Pliev told ESPN.
+“I felt my finger snapped.
+He kept pulling my glove and my finger snapped.
+We kept fighting.
+When the second round was finished, I see my (bone) was out in the open.
+I wanted to keep fighting, because I felt like I had this guy.
+But the doctor saw that and stopped the fight. ”

 Event promoter Rob Haydak told ESPN that officials began searching inside the cage where the match was held, and an announcement was made to the crowd, asking them to look for it also.

 After several minutes, the finger was ultimately discovered inside Pliev’s glove, Haydak said.